stonepros/stone/doc/rados/configuration/mon-config-ref.rst

 another.
 If this happens while synchronizing (e.g., a provider falls behind the leader), the provider can terminate synchronization with a requester.

-Once synchronization is complete, Ceph performs trimming across the cluster.
+Once synchronization is complete, Stone performs trimming across the cluster.
 Trimming requires that the placement groups are ``active+clean``.